Luminoid/blog/source/_posts/Memory-and-Storage-on-iOS-Android-and-Web-2026.md

 | **Structured data** | Where does the app's domain model live? | Core Data, Room, IndexedDB, SQLite |
 | **Cloud / sync** | How does it move between devices? | CloudKit, Firestore, Supabase, Replicache |

-The big shift in 2026 is that the structured-data and cloud-sync layers are merging.
+The structured-data and cloud-sync layers are merging.
 Local-first sync engines (PowerSync, Triplit, Replicache, ElectricSQL) treat the on-device DB as the source of truth and let the network catch up.
-SQLite -- compiled to WASM, mirrored to the edge, or embedded everywhere -- is the substrate underneath most of them.
+SQLite (compiled to WASM, mirrored to the edge, or embedded everywhere) is the substrate underneath most of them.

 ## iOS